saucelabs/sauce-school/codelabs/Drafts/Module4_SeleniumPython.md

-*   Create a class that will contain the `@pytest.fixture` that can be used by every test object.
+*   Create a class called `conftest.py` that will contain the `@pytest.fixture` that can be used by every test object
-*   A helper that all tests will pull from to do the basic things each test should do such as `-------` and `-------`
+*   Remove the fixture from the test objects (as well as unnecessary imports)
-*   Change a configuration in `------- `to `-------`
+*   Change a configuration in `conftest.py` to allow you to pass in the base URL that you run your tests against to all the different test objects with a command line flag

 First, create a new file called `conftest.py`.
 If you want to use terminal to set this up, simply type (from your project directory): `cd ../SeleniumPython/tests` then `touch conftest.py`.